yasoob/personal_blog/content/posts/serverless-ebook-stamping-delivery-ses-sqs-aws.md

     return
 ```

 I create a stamped PDF and upload it to S3 with the name stored in `client_ref` variable.
 I call a `generate_links` function that uses the `client_ref` and an s3 client to generate PDF, EPUB, MOBI, and KPF links.
 And finally, I send an email using a `send_mail` function.
 The current handler code generates `client_ref` slightly differently.
-I talk about it [Renaming S3 bucket data](#rename-s3-bucket-data) section.
+I talk about it in the Renaming S3 bucket data section.

 ### Generating S3 links